 When fish oils are off the menu, we have to replace those important omega-3 fatty acids in our diet somehow.
 They have numerous health benefits from preventing heart disease to improving cognitive health.
 Finding an alternative to fish oil can be easy if you know the right foods and supplement to take.

 You see, when you eat fish, you are getting EPA and DHA straight up, there is no conversion process that needs to happen in the body.
 That can’t be said for plant-based sources of omega 3, which have to be consumed and then undergo a conversion process.

-So as I was saying, the conversion process of ALA to omega 3 can vary from person to person depending on several factors, one of the most important ones being the sex of the person.
+So as I was saying, the conversion process of ALA to omega 3 can vary from person to person depending on several factors: one of the most important ones being the sex of the person.
 Females can just do the conversion much better than males since the enzyme required is in higher amounts.

 There are actually good reasons for this, one of them being the fact that babies require high levels of DHA which is important for the development of a healthy brain and vision.